 If you receive the Montgomery GI Bill Chapter 30, Chapter 33, or Chapter 1606, you must verify your attendance before payment is processed.
 You will not receive payment until VA receives your verification.
 You will have to verify your attendance on the last day of each month.
-You may do so via the automated telephone system at 1-888-442-4551 or via the Web Automated Verification of Enrollment (WAVE) at https://www.gibill.va.gov/wave/default.cfm.
+You may do so via the automated telephone system at 1-888-442-4551 or via the Web Automated Verification of Enrollment (WAVE) at <a href="https://https:/